raghuram-gs/web-authentication-authorization/README.md

 * Resource owner

 One who owns the resource.

-If you have an account with Google or Facebook then you are the owner of these accounts
+If you have an account with Google or Facebook then you are the owner of these accounts and your data in it.

 * Client